eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 The last screenshot is exactly the same geometry, but with a different ceiling so you can see what the sky hack actually does.
 Those "missing" textures are the upper parts of the lines between the two rings, where the ceiling height changes.
 When both rings use the sky texture, the sky hack kicks in, and Doom doesn't even try to draw those upper parts.
 It just lets the sky show through.
 Using this, we can create the illusion of a tall building surrounded by lower walls.

 It's not strictly necessary to even have two rings, but there are two advantages.
 One, if the player happens to catch a glance over the top of the shorter wall, they'll see the floor of the inner ring, rather than an abrupt cut to sky.
-Two, it lets me extend the wall of the building beyond the wall of the "courtyard", so it looks like it has some depth.
+Two, it lets me extend the wall of the building back behind the wall of the "courtyard", so it looks like it has some depth.

 You may notice I just made the far outer wall a square, because it doesn't actually matter — it'll never appear to the player.
-I also marked those lines "Not On Map", meaning they'll never appear on the automap.
+I also marked those lines "Not On Map", so they'll never appear on the automap either.

 The sky hack has plenty of limitations, of course.
 If you need multiple buildings made of one-sided lines (because, say, they have doors in them), they'll all generally have to be the same height: the true height of the outdoor area.
-And if you want a building _shorter_ than the outer walls, you're gonna have a bad time.
+If you want a building _shorter_ than the outer walls, you're gonna have a bad time.
 Remember, the sky hack doesn't actually make a wall "invisible", it just draws the sky instead.
 So if you put a sector with a low sky inside a sector with a higher one...  well, that doesn't work out so well.

-{% photo /media/2015-12/doom2/slade22-sky-hack-oops.png Sky hack doesn't work with short structures%}
+{% photo /media/2015-12/doom2/slade22-sky-hack-oops.png Sky hack doesn't work with short structures %}

-You might also think it would be nice to show the _sides_ of the volcano behind the building, but I can't do that, for the same reason — you can't make them visible "above" the building, because you're not actually looking above the building, you're looking at the ceiling in _front_ of it.
+You might also think it would be nice to show the _sides_ of the volcano behind the building, but I can't do that, for the same reason — you can't make them visible "above" the building, because you're not actually seeing above the building, you're seeing the sky-textured ceiling in _front_ of it.

 This will do for now, though.
-I'm moving the player start to the outdoor area, and we are good to go.
+I'll move the player start to the outdoor area, and we are good to go.
 Er, almost.
 I made the outdoor area much higher than the indoor area, to flimsily simulate being on the outside of the volcano, so we need a way down.
 I'm going to make a _lift_.

-It's pretty typical to use `STEP1` or `STEP2` as the base of a lift, so the player knows what it is.
+It's pretty typical to use `STEP1` or `STEP2` as the floor of a lift, so the player knows what it is.
 Similarly, the side of a lift (especially one you can "use" to lower) is often `PLAT1`, though anything obviously different from its surroundings works.
-I'm also going to have to make that one wall upper unpegged, since it's an upper part of a wall with a hole (far below!) punched in it, surrounded by one-sided walls.
+I also need to make that left wall upper unpegged, since it's the upper part of a wall with a hole (far below!) punched in it, surrounded by one-sided walls.

 {% photo /media/2015-12/doom2/slade23-lift1.png Making a lift sector%}

 You can make lifts that lower when you step on them, but I find that kind of jarring.
 Instead, I want to have a switch that lowers this lift.
-I have a couple one-sided walls available, so I'm going to carve a little hole in one and make an inset switch.
+I have a couple one-sided walls available, so I can carve a little hole in one and make a recessed switch.

 {% photo /media/2015-12/doom2/slade24-lift2.png Creating a recessed switch %}

 To hook this up, we finally need to use a _sector tag_.
 Just give the lift sector a tag of 1, and then be sure to use that tag when wiring the switch.
 (You can use the "New Tag" button in the properties dialog, or the "..." button in the prop panel, to get a new tag you haven't used before.)

 I'm using `Plat_DownWaitUpStay`, which is the generic Doom-style lift.
-(The default Doom delay is 105 tics, or three seconds.
+(The Doom delay is 105 tics, or three seconds.
 I would love if SLADE told you this.)
 I'll use the same special directly on the south side of the lift itself, so you can summon it down again.
 You can use either 0 or 1 for the sector tag here; just like doors, a sector tag of 0 means the sector on the other side of the line.

 {% photo /media/2015-12/doom2/slade25-lift3.png Adding a sector tag %}
 {% photo /media/2015-12/doom2/slade26-lift4.png Setting up the switch %}